Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 = Conditional Redirection for Contact Form 7 =

 This features will help you to redirect user to a specific page after submission based on condition.
 For example, if an user selects "Yes" from dropdown, they will be redirected to a Specific page, if they select "No", they will be redirected to another page.
-In short this is the Ultimate Conditional Redirect for Contact Form 7. <a href="https://cf7addons.com/preview/conditional-redirect/">Click Here</a> to check live preview.
+In short this is the Ultimate Conditional Redirect for Contact Form 7. <a href="https://live.themefic.com/ultimate-cf7/conditional-redirect/">Click Here</a> to check live preview.

 = Custom Column Width for Contact Form 7 =

 This features will help you to set the column of your form at your desired width.
 You can set any size of column.
-For example, you can create two columns form with one column width of 12% and other 88% and so on. <a href="https://cf7addons.com/preview/custom-columns-grid-layout/">Click Here</a> to check live preview.
+For example, you can create two columns form with one column width of 12% and other 88% and so on. <a href="https://live.themefic.com/ultimate-cf7/custom-columns-grid-layout/">Click Here</a> to check live preview.

 = Contact form 7 Repeater =

 This features will help you to add Repeatable Fields to Contact Form 7.
-You can add all kinds of fields from text, files, checkboxes, radio buttons, textarea etc. <a href="https://cf7addons.com/preview/repeater-field/">Click Here</a> to check live preview.
+You can add all kinds of fields from text, files, checkboxes, radio buttons, textarea etc. <a href="https://live.themefic.com/ultimate-cf7/repeater-field/">Click Here</a> to check live preview.

-= Contact Form 7 Booking Form / Appointment Form =

-This features will help you to create a booking form / Appointment Form using Contact Form 7.
-You can insert Calendar, Time on the form and manage your booking. <a href="https://cf7addons.com/preview/booking-form/">Click Here</a> to check live preview.

 = Contact form 7 WooCommerce Checkout =

 Ultimate Addons for Contact form 7 Pro version gives you the power to add WooCommerce Checkout to your Contact form 7 forms.
 Once customer choose your product and submits the form, they will be redirected to the cart page with the product added to the cart.
 They can then proceed to checkout and complete WooCommerce Payment.
-However, note that, this option is not applicable to variable and grouped product (We are looking for a solution to add this in future versions). <a href="https://cf7addons.com/preview/woocommerce-checkout/">Click Here</a> to check live preview.
+However, note that, this option is not applicable to variable and grouped product (We are looking for a solution to add this in future versions). <a href="https://live.themefic.com/ultimate-cf7/woocommerce-checkout/">Click Here</a> to check live preview.

 = Contact form 7 Frontend Post Submission =

 Create a post submission form with Contact Form 7.
 Each forms submitted from your website will be published as a new post which you can manage in your dashboard and display on the front end.
 You can add title, description, category, featured image by default.
-With the power of "Custom Field", you can connect with any custom field with this form. <a href="https://cf7addons.com/preview/post-submission/">Click Here</a> to check live preview.
+With the power of "Custom Field", you can connect with any custom field with this form. <a href="https://live.themefic.com/ultimate-cf7/post-submission/">Click Here</a> to check live preview.

 = Contact form 7 to custom post type =

-Easily process a contact form from contact form 7 into a custom post type. <a href="https://cf7addons.com/preview/post-submission/">Click Here</a> to check live preview.
+Easily process a contact form from contact form 7 into a custom post type. <a href="https://live.themefic.com/ultimate-cf7/post-submission/">Click Here</a> to check live preview.

 = Contact Form 7 Star Rating Field (Pro) =

 While the free version has 1 Star Field, with Pro, you will get 5 Built in Rating Styles.
 If you don't like them, no worries.
-The pro version gives you the ability to add any icon from Font Awesome and add them. <a href="https://cf7addons.com/preview/star-rating-pro/">Click Here</a> to check live preview.
+The pro version gives you the ability to add any icon from Font Awesome and add them. <a href="https://live.themefic.com/ultimate-cf7/star-rating-pro/">Click Here</a> to check live preview.

 = Choose Specific WooCommerce Product =

 The pro version gives you the ability to add specific WooCommerce Product Dropdown on your Contact Form 7 forms.
-You can add the Products based on Product ID. <a href="https://cf7addons.com/preview/woocommerce-product-dropdown/">Click Here</a> to check live preview.
+You can add the Products based on Product ID. <a href="https://live.themefic.com/ultimate-cf7/woocommerce-product-dropdown/">Click Here</a> to check live preview.

 = Choose Multiple WooCommerce Product =

 Want the ability to let your customer choose Multiple WooCommerce Product on your Contact Form 7 forms?
-Good news, this is also available on our Pro version. <a href="https://cf7addons.com/preview/multiple-product/">Click Here</a> to check live preview.
+Good news, this is also available on our Pro version. <a href="https://live.themefic.com/ultimate-cf7/multiple-product/">Click Here</a> to check live preview.

 = Contact form 7 Categorize WooCommerce Product =

-With Pro, you can also show product based on WooCommerce Category. <a href="https://cf7addons.com/preview/categorized-product/">Click Here</a> to check live preview.
+With Pro, you can also show product based on WooCommerce Category. <a href="https://live.themefic.com/ultimate-cf7/categorized-product/">Click Here</a> to check live preview.

 = Multi-step Button Editing =